 My child didn’t start learning their instrument at String Project.
 Can they still participate in String Project?
 Yes!
 We accept students of any ability level and place them in the appropriate level based on their experience.

 Do you provide the instruments?
 String Project does not provide students with instruments.
 We expect all of our students to rent or purchase their own instruments.
-If you are financially unable to procure an instrument, we have a few instruments available, based on an application, selection process and financial need.

 Should we rent or purchase an instrument?
 We recommend that in the first two years of your child’s music experience that you rent until your child’s growth stabilizes.